 fallocate(file_handle, FALLOC_FL_PUNCH_HOLE | FALLOC_FL_KEEP_SIZE, file_offset, remainder_len);.
 This is needed because InnoDB always reads the full page size (default 16K).

-Note that innodb_use_trim should currently only be used with NVMFS (see InnoDB holepunch compression vs the filesystem in MariaDB 10.1).
+Note that innodb_use_trim favors NVMFS (see InnoDB holepunch compression vs the filesystem in MariaDB 10.1).

 SHOW STATUS contains new status variables that can be used to monitor compression